alexskreen/Pizza-Parlor/README.md

 ## Description

 _This program has a form for a pizza with multiple options for the user to customize and pick from.
-Once the user submits it will display the pizza they built and how much it will cost_
+Once the user submits their order it will display the pizza they built and how much it will cost_

 ## Setup/Installation Requirements